Skip to Content

 Northumberland Shore

-Known For:
+Known for:

 • Having the most warm-water ocean beaches in Atlantic Canada

-• Tasty lobster and skilled artisans
+• Tasty lobster, the wild blueberry capital of Canada, and skilled artists and artisans

-• Abundant history and Gaelic culture
+• Abundant history and Gaelic culture including events including the oldest annual Highland Games held outside of Scotland

 Visit Northumberland Shore